Supported on: iOS SDK

 The SDK fetches remote configuration asynchronously.
 UseonReady to know when the SDK is fully initialized:

-onReady() returns a Future<void> that completes once the remote configuration has been fetched and applied.
+onReady() accepts a callback that runs once the remote configuration has been fetched and applied.

 3. Identify Users